devondragon/jira-omnifocus/README.md

 UPDATE:

-I have manually merged in some features from https://github.com/cgarrigues/jira-omnifocus as per discussion on https://github.com/devondragon/jira-omnifocus/pull/15   However I have been unable to get the keychain support work propertly, so by default it is off.
+I have manually merged in some features from https://github.com/cgarrigues/jira-omnifocus as per discussion on https://github.com/devondragon/jira-omnifocus/pull/15

+To use the keychain option, you have to create the keychain entry:

+security add-internet-password -a <username> -s #{host} -w <password>